Published: January 31, 2018 | Comments

-I was recently part of a conference panel discussion designed to share a wide range of ideas on improving call center operations.
-The rules were simple: Each idea had to be conveyed in less than a minute, and had to be applicable to any type of center.
-In that spirit, here are 15 ways to strengthen your center (they are presented here in no specific order, and I use the terms call center and contact center interchangeably):
+A few years ago I was part of a conference panel discussion designed to share a wide range of ideas on improving call center operations.
+The rules were simple: each idea had to be conveyed in less than a minute, and had to be applicable to any type of center.
+In that spirit, here are 15 ways to strengthen your center.

 Post the 10 customer expectations prominently.
 Don't make a major management decision without considering the impact on them.
 They include: